(Updated September 15th, 2017)

 Your favorite jewelry and accessories sparkle and shine when you first get them.
 But that luster doesn’t last forever on its own, and you’ll need to perform a little maintenance to get the most out of your items, no matter what they’re made of.
 We’ve put together a guide packed full of the best in jewelry and accessory care resources available on the web.
 Check out easy cleaning and maintenance tips from the experts for everything from diamonds to plastic jewelry and more.

-How does jewelry and accessory care vary depending on the material?
+How do jewelry and accessory care vary depending on the material?
 Find out everything you need to know with our comprehensive guide.

 Chapter 1: Jewelry & Accessory Care Fundamentals

 Whether you’re wearing $1000 diamond necklaces or $10 costume jewelry, experts advise a few basic tips, like wiping down your jewelry with a soft cloth after each wear, and properly storing it in a jewelry box to protect from damage.
 If you’re looking for the basics of jewelry cleaning and care, these resources will help you protect your favorite pieces.